espruino/EspruinoDocs/modules/NeopixelCore.md

 pinAryNeopixel
 ```
 An array of output pin values for the specific device.
 Allows for multiple Neopixel strips. ex: [B5,B15]
-Must be an MOSI pin capable of addressing the WS2811/WS2812 device.
+Must be an SPI MOSI pin capable of addressing the WS2811/WS2812 device.
 See specific device.
 Ref Pico: http://www.espruino.com/Pico

 ```
 pinAryNeopixelIdx